-Below is the recipe we used, taken directly from Donna Gates’s Body Ecology site.
+Below is the recipe we used in the class.
 While my instructor did provide a “culture starter,” it’s entirely unnecessary to the success of this dish.
 You should also feel free to experiment with the proportions of different vegetables, as long as cabbage is the the main event.
 And once you’ve got a batch ready, the veggies will last several months.

 [Aren’t those colors purty?]

 [From the website]: One important secret to making really delicious yet medicinal cultured veggies is to use freshly harvested, organic, well-cleaned vegetables.
 After washing the veggies, spin them dry.
 Clean equipment is essential.
 Scald everything you use in very hot water.